Medical Device Meeting Services

 Submission Issue Meetings provide applicants with the opportunity to discuss deficiencies that were identified by the FDA during premarket review of a 510(k), De Novo request, IDE, PMA, IND, or BLA application, as well as CLIA Waiver by Applications.
 The goal is to leave the meeting with the feedback and clarification needed to re-submit an application with a greater chance of approval.

-Applicants may request meetings with the FDA with the intention of sharing information without the expectation of feedback.
+Applicants may request meetings with the FDA with the intention of sharing information without the expectation of feedback regarding their medical device.
 As resources allow, FDA will grant Informational Meetings if requested for one of the following reasons: